mttrin93/ace_plus_q/README.md

 # ACE+Q

-This repository contains TensorFlow implementations of the ACE+Q theory, as introduced in the paper [Charge-constrained atomic cluster expansion](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.9.033802).
+This repository contains TensorFlow implementations of the ACE+Q theory, as described in the paper [Charge-constrained atomic cluster expansion](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.9.033802) by Rinaldi et al.

-## My Contributions
+## Overview
-- Script1.py: [brief description]
-- Script2.py: [brief description]

-Other parts of the original project were developed by a collaborator and are not included here.
+The ACE+Q framework allows to train Atomic Cluster Expansion (ACE) models with charge equilibration (Qeq).
+The repository contains the potential files designed for non periodic (qace.py) and periodic (qace_pbc.py) systems employing Ewald summation.

+These implementations were developed as part of the [pacemaker](https://github.com/ICAMS/python-ace), which is a package for training Atomic Cluster Expansion models.